dobrado76/MyFileExplorer/README.md

 [![Download Latest Release](https://img.shields.io/github/v/release/dobrado76/MyFileExplorer?label=Download%20Latest%20Executables)](https://github.com/dobrado76/MyFileExplorer/releases/latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 **v0.9.0** — A Windows file manager that feels like Explorer… until you notice you never want to go back.
-And then you realize it is also a **universal script runner**: any PowerShell / Python / cmd / bash job on the folder in front of you becomes a first-class command.
+And then you realize how many things you never knew you needed — and what a real file manager should feel like.

 Built for people who live in folders all day: media libraries, project trees, AI image dumps, downloads that need sorting.
 Tabs that survive a reboot.
 Previews that actually tell you something.
 Search that doesn’t lie about being fast.
 Drag a file into Photoshop and it just works.